Terms & Conditions

 12.1 Nothing in these Terms shall limit or exclude our liability for:

-(a) death or personal injury caused by our negligence, or the negligence of our employees, agents or subcontractors; (b) fraud or fraudulent misrepresentation; (c) or any other liability which cannot be limited or excluded by applicable law.
+(a) death or personal injury caused by our negligence, or the negligence of our employees, agents or subcontractors; (b) fraud or fraudulent misrepresentation; (c) breach of the terms implied by section 12 of the Sale of Goods Act 1979 or section 2 of the Supply of Goods and Services Act 1982; or (d) any other liability which cannot be limited or excluded by applicable law.

 12.2 Subject to clause 12.1, we will under no circumstances whatever be liable to you, your delegates, employees or agents, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, arising under or in connection with the Contract for:

-(a) any loss of profits, sales, business, or revenue; (b) loss or corruption of data, information or software; (c) loss of business opportunity; (d) loss of anticipated savings; (e) loss of goodwill; or (f) any indirect or consequential loss.
+(a) any loss of profits, loss of sales or business, or revenue; (b) loss or corruption of data, information or software; (c) loss of business opportunity, contracts or agreements; (d) loss of anticipated savings; (e) loss of or damage to goodwill; or (f) any indirect or consequential loss.

 12.4 Except as expressly stated in these Terms, we do not give any representation, warranties or undertakings in relation to the Goods or Services.
 Any representation, condition or warranty which might be implied or incorporated into these Terms by statute, common law or otherwise is excluded to the fullest extent permitted by law.
 In particular but without limitation, we will not be responsible for ensuring that the Goods or Services are suitable for your purposes.

-13.1 For the purposes of this Contract, (Force Majeure Event) means an event that is beyond our control including but not limited to strikes, lock-outs or other industrial disputes (whether involving our workforce or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or subcontractors.
+13.1 For the purposes of this Contract, (Force Majeure Event) means an event, circumstances or causes beyond our control including but not limited to strikes, lock-outs or other industrial disputes (whether involving our workforce or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, sanctions, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm, extreme weather conditions or default of suppliers or subcontractors.